 Other Types of Pads

-Yamaha makes a drum pad called the DTX-Pad – it’s similar in visual look to the Roland V-Pads with a more typical “drum” look, has a textured cellular silicone (TCS) head which is unique to Yamaha’s drum pads, and is very quiet acoustically while having a natural drum head feel.
-High-end Yamaha kits have these pads for the snare and toms.
+Yamaha makes a drum pad called the DTX-Pad.
+It’s similar in visual look to the Roland V-Pads with a more typical “drum” look.
+It has a textured cellular silicone (TCS) head which is unique to Yamaha’s drum pads, and is very quiet acoustically while having a natural drum head feel.
+High-end Yamaha electronic drum kits have these pads for the snare and toms.

 Alesis makes a drum pad called the Alesis RealHead Pads.
 These pads have realistic drum heads with rims, each having their own trigger zones.
 These have a harder yet more natural feel, but make decent acoustic noise when struck with a drum stick, much like a practice pad.